Dr Christopher Thorpe

 - Classical and modern social and cultural theory

-- Sociology of culture and cultural sociology from an historical perspective
+- Historical sociology / cultural sociology from an historical perspective

-- Cultural representation - in particular, representations of Italy and the Italians in English and later British culture from the Renaissance to the present day
+- Cultural representation - in particular, representations of Italy and the Italians in English and later British culture from a longue-duree historical perspective

 - Social theory, sociology and social work

 My current work explores how analytical frames and theoretical concepts taken from the ‘sociology of culture’ and ‘cultural sociology’ can be brought together to go beyond orthodox conceptions of and approaches to cultural representation within sociology and the social sciences more broadly.
 The monograph, published with Routledge, is entitled: